outerbounds/diffusion-metaflow/README.md

 </p>

 # Operate Metaflow on AWS Infrastructure
-Before running the flow ensure that Metaflow-related infrastructure is [deployed](https://outerbounds.com/docs/aws-deployment-guide/) and [configured](https://outerbounds.com/docs/configure-metaflow/) on your AWS account and GPU's are configured for the compute environment (AWS Batch / EKS).
+Before running the flow ensure that Metaflow-related infrastructure is [deployed](https://outerbounds.com/docs/aws-deployment-guide/) and [configured](https://outerbounds.com/docs/configure-metaflow/) on your AWS account and GPUs are configured for the compute environment (AWS Batch / EKS).

 If you don't have infrastructure setup, you can set it up with this [cloudformation template](https://github.com/outerbounds/metaflow-tools/blob/master/aws/cloudformation/metaflow-cfn-template.yml).
 To deploy the GPU infrastructure on AWS, change the [ComputeEnvInstanceTypes](https://github.com/outerbounds/metaflow-tools/blob/d0da1fa4f9aa6845f8091d06a1b7a99962986c98/aws/cloudformation/metaflow-cfn-template.yml#L42) in the Cloudformation template or the Cloudformation UI.
-More detailed instructions on setting up infrastructure can be found [here](https://outerbounds.com/docs/cloudformation/)
+More detailed instructions on setting up infrastructure can be found [here](https://outerbounds.com/docs/cloudformation/).

 # Install Dependencies